NonceGeek/voxel-viewer-page/README.md

 # voxel-viewer-page
-A template for voxel-viewer, just to replace vox link with yourself!
+A template for voxel-viewer, just to replace vox link with your's!

-# How to use
+## How to use

+1. Run `yarn install`.
-just replace `https://5ywn6daenz6poefpjkgs3c2vdgtzsk2vevam6aozkfzzzwrmgi.arweave.net/nFF3J4VB0BP9eHt35gdffGuwCXaHfXwtJl2K6u4GyA0` in `handler.js` with `.vox` link of your self!
+2. Change `src` attribute value in `js/main.js` with `.vox` link of your own!
+3. Run `yarn build`, and copy file content in `dist/bundle-prod.js` to `index.html`.
+4. Upload `index.html` to arweave.
+5. Done!